 Public hearing: Sound Transit held a virtual public hearing on the Transit Development Plan on September 2, 2021 at 9:00AM.
-TO BE UPDATED IN FINAL DRAFT comments were received, and a recording of the public hearing can be found TO BE UPDATED IN FINAL DRAFT.
+Seven written comments were received prior to the public hearing, and one comment was received during the public hearing.
+A recording of the public hearing can be found here.
+A recap of the written comments may be found in Appendix A of this document.

-Notice posted to website: Sound Transit posted a notice of the hearing on the Transit Development Plan to its website at www.soundtransit.org on
+Notice posted to website: Sound Transit posted a notice of the hearing on the Transit Development Plan to its website at www.soundtransit.org on August 12, 2021.